Jan Jonker | Selfcatering Accommodation Swakopmund Vineta

-Welcome to Jan Jonker Self Catering Accommodation - Holiday Houses and Apartments in Swakopmund.
+Welcome to Jan Jonker Self Catering Accommodation - Holiday Houses and Cottage in Vineta Swakopmund.

 Whether you are travelling for pleasure or business to Swakopmund - our self catering accommodation holiday houses and apartments are fully furnished to the highest standards.
 We are proud to offer you independence and comfort accommodation in walking distance to the Swakopmund beaches.